SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 sol = solve(jump_prob, Tsit5())
 plot(sol)
 ```

+Again, when a jump occurs the function peaks and then decreases by half.
+In contrast to our previous example, as the function value decreases the
+rate of jumps also decreases.

 In this way we have solved a mixed jump-ODE, i.e., a piecewise deterministic
 Markov process.